-Regardless of whether you’ve decided to go green to help the environment, to save money, or just see how easy it is, every step you take towards eco-friendly living is one that helps the world.
+Regardless of why you’ve decided to go green, every step you take towards environmentally friendly living is one that helps the world.

 If you’re just starting out and want some sustainable living ideas then here are a couple to get you started:

 Step 1: Turn it off

 Energy conservation is one of the most important things you can do to reduce your carbon footprint.
 Leaving your electricals on standby uses unnecessary energy – turn them off at the wall when you’ve finished using them, and you could see your bill going down.

 Step 2: Invest in eco-friendly technology

 Want to go further than simply turning it off?
 If you need to get new appliances, check their energy-efficiency rating to ensure they’re as efficient as possible.
 This way, you’re using much less energy for the time that the product is on and reducing your energy output.

 And if you’re looking to make bigger changes at home to cut your carbon footprint – have you considered heating your home with an air source heat pump, or installing solar panels on your rooftop so that you can generate your own electricity?